-Thirteen weeks ended

-May 4, 2019 May 5, 2018

-(\$ in millions)

-Provision for income taxes \$ 62 \$ 64

-Effective tax rate 26.4 % 27.9 27.9 %
+7 Thirteen weeks ended Twenty-six weeks ended August 3, 2019 August 4, 2018 August 3, 2019 ugust 4, 2018 (\$ in millions) Provision for income taxes \$ 25 \$ 27 \$ 87 \$ 91 Effective tax rate 29.5 9 6 23.6 % 6 27.2 % ó 26.4 %

 The Company's interim provision for income taxes is measured using an annual effective tax rate, adjusted for discrete items that occur within the periods presented.
+The discrete items discussed below represented the main reasons for the changes in the effective tax rate.

 The Company regularly assesses the adequacy of the Company's provisions for income tax contingencies in accordance with applicable authoritative guidance on accounting for income taxes.
 As a result, the Company may adjust the reserves for unrecognized tax benefits considering new facts and developments, such as changes to interpretations of relevant tax law, assessments from taxing authorities, settlements with taxing authorities, and lapses of statutes of limitation.
-The changes in the tax reserves were not significant for any of the periods presented.
+The changes in the tax reserves were not significant for the thirteen and twenty-six weeks ended August 3, 2019.
+The effective tax rate for the thirteen weeks ended August 4, 2018 included a tax benefit of \$3 million from a reserve release due to a settlement of an international tax examination.